Shannon-Goddard/Correlation_vs_Causation/README.md

 - Values are scaled.
 In other words, data has been manipulated to ensure that the variance between the numbers won’t skew results.

 **Is the data in a format that can be passed into an unsupervised learning model?**
 We saw that all our data had the incorrect type for each column.
 We had to use [pandas.to_numeric](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.to_numeric.html) to convert our arguments to a numeric type.
 Also, we know that our model can’t have strings passed into it.

-To make sure we could use our string data, we transformed our strings of Region values in population data to 1, 2, 3, 4.
-We did this by creating a function that converts Northeast Region to 1, Midwest Region to 2, South Region to 3, West Region to 4, and anything else to 0.
-The function was then ran on the whole column with the .apply method.
+The only string value left is the name of the states.

 In our dataset on states housing cost, The scale for Median Income and Median Home Value is much larger than all the other values in the dataset.
 We adjusted this format by dividing by 1,000 to rescale those data points.

 **Data Transformation**
 Data transformation involves thinking about the future.
-More times than not, there will be new data coming into your data storage (a place where raw data is stored before being touched), with many people working on different types of data analysis.
+More times than not, there will be new data coming into our data storage, with three people working on different types of data analysis.
 We want to make sure that whoever wants to use the data in the future can do so.

 **Can I quickly hand off this data for others to use?**
 The data now needs to be transformed back into a more user-friendly format.
-We converted the final products into a common data type CSV files.
+We converted the final products into common data type(CSV) files.
 With our data being cleaned and processed, it is ready to be converted to a readable format for future use.

+We had to perform all these steps on all our datasets.
+We kept the procees consist, not only, for us to be able to easily concatenate the years, but to have a meaningul analysis.

+The migration datsets were, also, done similarly.
+The most predominant change was having to add a line of code to remove the commas from the number values in order to be able to make them floats.

 ### Machine Learning Model
 **Description of feature engineering and the feature selection, including the team’s decision-making process**